ARPspoofing/Peggle/README.md

          - Tapping on the cancel in the start confirmation should not start the game
          - Tapping on the start in the start confirmation should display the cannon at the top center of the canvas
          - Tapping on start in the start confirmation should remove the palette options and display the full background
+         - Starting a game will start decreasing the time remaining

    - Game Engine:
       - Cannon: